foxnewsnetwork/tracago/README.md

 >doc tags controller & show page
 >internationalization
 >need way to update memo on step
+Live run tests
+2. registration should allow user to input company name
+3. introduce a page before new escrows that ask the user to select what sort of contract
+4. introduce new shipping deal contract
+10. contract types should be implemented (international shipping contract, etc.)
+14. find some way to get really long file names to not break the boundary on document show
+17. resolve the double flash error for document rejection and approval

 (critical)
 >favicon.ico must be generated
 >missing translations

+Wednesday February 19
+=
+1. email archives index and show

 Tuesday February 18